betielamanuel/api-project/README.md

 ## Known Issues

 - **API Rate Limiting**: The Unsplash API has rate limits; excessive requests may result in errors.
-- **Browser Compatibility**: Ensure you use modern browsers for the best experience.
+- **Browser Compatibility**: Ensuring usage of modern browsers for the best experience.

 ## Future Improvements